-The first one is the work for the purpose of survival, and the second one is the work for the purpose of self-fulfillment.
+The first one is the work for survival, and the second one is the work for self-fulfillment.

-Working for the purpose of survival is simply working in a job because you need the money.
-In here, the income you receive plays a huge role in your job satisfaction.
+Working for survival is simply working in a job because you need the money.
+Here, the income you receive plays a huge role in your job satisfaction.
 Given a larger salary, you’d actually be willing to transfer to another company.

-Meanwhile, working for the purpose of self-fulfillment is working in a job because you enjoy it.
-In here, the income you receive is no longer a factor in your job satisfaction.
+Meanwhile, working for self-fulfillment is working in a job because you enjoy it.
+Here, the income you receive is no longer a factor in your job satisfaction.
 In fact, you’d be willing to work even if you don’t get paid for it!

 Your Journey Towards Retirement